From the archive

 Minoru Yamada, Hiroshi Shinjo, Yasuto Kato, Hyper-Noguchi, Micky Grace.
 Special thanks to the families of the airmen for their warm welcome and hospitality.

-Research and translation: Tomoko Nishizaki and Stephan Kassippilai.
+Researched, written and translated by Tomoko Nishizaki and Stephan Kassippilai.